 The Ingredient: Antibiotics

 The Ingredient: Thimerosal

-In: Some vaccines; mostly multi-dose vials
+In: Few flu vaccines; only multi-dose vials

 The CDC says: “Thimerosal has a different form of mercury (ethylmercury) than the kind that causes mercury poisoning (methylmercury).
 It’s safe to use ethylmercury in vaccines because it’s processed differently in the body and it’s less likely to build up in the body — and because it’s used in tiny amounts.
 Even so, most vaccines do not have any thimerosal in them.”

 The CDC says: “Because influenza and yellow fever vaccines are both made in eggs, egg proteins are present in the final products.
 However, there are two new flu vaccines now available for people with egg allergies.”